 WELCOME TO THE CALIFORNIA BANKRUPTCY FORUM

 CBF is the leading voluntary organization for insolvency attorneys in California, with nearly 1,000 members in seven local forums located throughout California.
-Membership consists of attorneys specializing in bankruptcy and insolvency-related law, as well professionals from related disciplines including accountants, brokers, trustees, turnaround specialists and other insolvency professionals Since 1988, the CBF has been committed to providing professional education, improving and clarifying practices and procedures in California bankruptcy courts, and providing a forum for dialogue between insolvency professionals and bankruptcy judges.
+Membership consists of attorneys specializing in bankruptcy and insolvency-related law, as well professionals from related disciplines including accountants, brokers, trustees, turnaround specialists and other insolvency professionals Since 1988, CBF has been committed to providing professional education, improving and clarifying practices and procedures in California bankruptcy courts, and providing a forum for dialogue between insolvency professionals and bankruptcy judges.

-Please do not hesitate to contact me or any other board member to become more involved with the Forum activities or to share your thoughts on how we can continue to improve the organization.
+Please do not hesitate to contact me or any other board member to become more involved with CBF activities or to share your thoughts on how we can continue to improve the organization.

 I look forward to this being an exciting year for the insolvency community.
 I hope you will join me and my fellow CBF board members at the May 2022 Conference in Monterey!